discord-php/DiscordPHP/docs/src/pages/api/02_events.md

 ### Guild Member Add

 Called with a `Member` object when a member joins a guild.
+Requires the `Intents::GUILD_MEMBERS` intent.
+This intent is a priviliged intent, it must be enabled in your Discord bot developer settings.

 ```php
 $discord->on(Event::GUILD_MEMBER_ADD, function (Member $member, Discord $discord) {